Bubble.io

 The Limitations of No-Code for Newbies

-For those venturing into app development without a coding background, Bubble appears as a beacon of possibility.
-The promise of building fully functional applications through a visual interface is undeniably attractive.
-However, this ease of use can be deceptive.
-Without an understanding of fundamental programming concepts, users may inadvertently create applications that are poorly structured or inefficient.
+For those getting into app development without a coding background, Bubble can seem like an exciting opportunity.
+The idea of building fully functional applications through a visual interface is undeniably attractive.

 Skepticism Among Traditional Developers